Budgeting is not about spending less, but about spend Right!

 This application turns your budget into a calendar for an easy viewing, understanding, and tracking.
 So, if other applications with their spreadsheets and charts don’t work out for you, this might just be the app you were looking for.
 It’s incredibly easy to use since you can use it just like a calendar.
 You can color code categories to quickly glance at what you’ve spent, track your expenses right from the calendar view, set bill reminders on the main screen, and even set up recurring transactions.
 At the end of the month, you can see all types of graphs showing how and where you spend money.

-If you’ve struggled to get into best personal finance apps in the past because they’re boring and tough to use, Dollarbird is worth a look.
+If you’ve struggled to get into the best budgeting apps in the past because they’re boring and tough to use, Dollarbird is worth a look.

 There will be times you might want to use the ‘F’ word when it comes to managing money.
 Fudget is an app that stops you from doing just that.
 Fudget’s less-is-more approach is a Zen-like take on managing your money.

 You start off by creating an individual “fudget” (budget).
 There’s no limit as to how many fudgets you can make or what you use them for.